pkdone/mongo-mangler/README.md

 // Generate a True or False value randomly but where True is likely for a specified percentage of invocations (e.g. 40 -> 40% likely to be True) fakeBooleanWeighted(targetAvgPercentTrue)

+// Return the first value on avererage the specified percentage of invocations otherwise returning second value fakeOneOfTwoValuesWeighted(firstVal, secondVal, avgPercentFirstVal)

 // Randomly return one value from a provided list fakeValueFromList(listOfValues)